You don’t have to be a literary genius to write compelling text for your website, here’s how…

 - Check your spelling and grammar, ask a friend to read it.
 Use Grammarly (it’s free).

-- Include a call to action and make it interesting, every page should have one.
+- Include an enticing call to action and make it interesting, every page should have one.

 - Keep your pages up to date, a website isn’t a finished article and should be constantly evolving.